seng438-winter-2022/seng438-a5-Hahkobeh/Assignment5-ReportTemplate.md

 We found the laplace value for each k using the formula<br />
 <img src='./laplace.png'/> <br />

 Graphing u(k), we were able to determine that the reliability increases until 17, after which the reliability sharply decreases.
-Therefore the data we should proceed with testing is the range of 0 to 17 because reliability starts to decrease after 17.
-This could point to the system becoming outdated and may not be reflective of the system's normal operational reliability.
+Therefore the data we should proceed with testing is the range of 0 to 17 because reliability starts to decrease after 17 and reliability growth models should only be used when overall reliability is increasing.
 <img src='./Picture1.png'/>

 Time-between-failure